NoHomey/open-ioctl/README.md

 # Description

 Opens device file in non-blocking ioctl mode.
-TFile is opend with flags 3 | O_NONBLOCK.
+File is opend with flags 3 | O_NONBLOCK.

 Flag 3 means that only ioctl calls can be made for comunication with the device driver (remember read/write operations are expensive this is why open-ioctl was made in first place to make it easer for performance and command oriented device drivers.